Does brand perception matter? Making the case for SEO thought leadership

 2. Conduct competitor research to understand gaps and opportunities

 By discovering where your competitors invest their efforts and identifying hidden opportunities, you can build a strategic plan to gain share of voice and generate leads.
-Market and competitor research helps you to prioritize your marketing projects and maximize your ROI by understanding what type of content to focus on.
+Market and competitor research helps you prioritize your projects and maximize your marketing ROI by understanding what type of content to focus on.
 Hint: you’ll go after the keywords your competitors value the most.

 3. Focus on high-quality content